German language: Varieties

 In the German-speaking parts of Switzerland, mixtures of dialect and standard are very seldom used, and the use of Standard German is largely restricted to the written language.
-About 11% of the Swiss residents speak Standard German at home, but this is mainly due to German immigrants.
+About 11% of Swiss residents speak Standard German at home, but this is mainly due to German immigrants.
 This situation has been called a medial diglossia.
 Swiss Standard German is used in the Swiss education system, while Austrian German is officially used in the Austrian education system.

 Dialects

 The German dialects are the traditional local varieties of the language; many of them are not mutually intelligible with standard German, and they have great differences in lexicon, phonology, and syntax.
 If a narrow definition of language based on mutual intelligibility is used, many German dialects are considered to be separate languages (for instance by ISO 639-3).
 However, such a point of view is unusual in German linguistics.

-The German dialect continuum is traditionally divided most broadly into High German and Low German, also called Low Saxon.
+The German dialect continuum is traditionally divided most broadly into High German and Low German (also called "Low Saxon").
 However, historically, High German dialects and Low Saxon/Low German dialects do not belong to the same language.
 Nevertheless, in today's Germany, Low Saxon/Low German is often perceived as a dialectal variation of Standard German on a functional level even by many native speakers.

 The variation among the German dialects is considerable, with often only neighbouring dialects being mutually intelligible.
 Some dialects are not intelligible to people who know only Standard German.
 However, all German dialects belong to the dialect continuum of High German and Low Saxon.